AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560-sp18/sessions/session3.md

 ### Class Objective:

 The goal of this class is to introduce you to some of the foundational aspects of data generation as well as provide an introduction to programming with Python.
-We will cover some basic data structures as well as operations on those data structures.

 ### Readings (To be done before class):
 - [Chapter 1 Introduction to Machine Learning with Python](http://proquestcombo.safaribooksonline.com.libproxy.rpi.edu/book/programming/machine-learning/9781449369880)